vivianequeiroz/angular-js-grocery-list-app/README.md

 ![check-item](img/check.gif)

-→ Directive <b>ng-click</b> binds the button with the HomeController
+→ Directive <b>ng-click</b> binds the button with the  $scope.markCompleted at "HomeControler"

-→ At the span tag >ng-Class</b> uses ternary operator to change the view of check or unchecked item
+→ groceryService.markCompleted() switches the entry state between completed and not(!) completed

-→
+→ At the span tag <b>ng-class</b> uses ternary operator to change the view of check or unchecked item base on entry state previously defined

 ---